w3c/wot-thing-description/planning/work-items/analysis/analysis-media-streaming.md

 - **Who:** Developer of a Consumer or system integrator
 - **What:** Determine how to establish a session in which a Thing and a Consumer exchange media streams in both directions
-- **Why:** So that interactive Things can support real-time communication without requiring an application-specific description of the session
+- **Why:** So that the Consumer can treat send and receive as a single managed session, avoiding application-specific logic to pair separate interactions and manage their connections independently
 - **Sentence:** **As a** developer of a Consumer, **I need** to describe bidirectional media communication **so that I can** establish and maintain an interactive media session with a Thing.
 - **Process Stakeholders:**
   - Submitter: WoT WG/extended community